 New 30-page Nutrition Worksheets and Activities

 Recently, we finished up a unit on nutrition.
 I created various notebook pages and activities about fiber and vitamins, which are now included in the Digestive System Packet.
+You can purchase it with the Add to Cart button below or see the Human Body BUNDLE page for more details.

 We talked about fiber and why it is so important in our diet.
 We talked about